Entering the Contest

 Entering is simple!
 All you need is an idea for a robot, inspired by nature, that can do something to help the world.
 You'll need a drawing of your robot and a short description of what it does.

-This year’s contest centres around the goals announced at the recent UN Biodiversity Conference/COP15 (scroll down for a summary of the goals).
+The contest centres around the goals announced at the UN Biodiversity Conference/COP15 (scroll down for a summary of the goals).
 We want you to think of ideas for robots which can help the world meet those targets.

 Perhaps a robotic woodpecker that checks trees for disease?
 Maybe a robot falcon protecting the eggs of sea turtles?
 Or a mechanical plant that reinforces a riverbank?